 What would it take?

 Place the table next to the window (main indicator), remembering that the target is lit evenly and evenly.
 If you do not have a window with daylight, the rain lights hang next to the camera.

 - Step 2

 Place the wallpaper on a wall or in a place where the wallpaper can still stand.
-Make sure the wallpaper is arched against the wall so that the wallpaper looks like forever.
+Make sure the wallpaper is arched against the wall so that the wallpaper looks forever.

 Try straightening it, but do not worry about corrosion if you are using foil or paper as it can be done during post-processing as well.